 Portugese Waterhound (Water Dog)

 My suggestion is that anyone living south of Kansas purchase only short-haired dogs.
 Many of these breeds were bred for cold climates.
 They suffer greatly in my portion of Florida.
 A second alternative that few of my clients accept is to have the dogs sheared three times a year.
 Dalmatians can be shy and distrusting, so check their parents out well.
 All these breed really try to please their owners.
 They are quite intelligent but do not live as long as the terriers.

 Bouvier des Flandres

 Again, many of these dogs have long, oily hair coats, which are unsuitable for hot climates.
 All the sheepdogs are very active and attune to their owners.
 They love to please.
 They are inquisitive and brave.
-They make excellent pets for children – worrying about them constantly as they formerly worried about the sheep in their charge.
-Do not pick puppies from parents that are over sized or near the maximum allowable size for the breed.
+Furthermore, they make excellent pets for children – worrying about them constantly as they formerly worried about the sheep in their charge.
+Do not pick puppies from parents that are oversized or near the maximum allowable size for the breed.

 Queensland Blue Heeler